Highway-Kebabbery/Job-Scraper/README.md

 5. Run: `ls`.
 You should see the compressed project folder.
 6. Run: `tar -xf <project-folder-name.tar.gz>` to extract the files here.
     * The extracted project folder MUST be in `/data/data/com.termux/files/home/` to run.
-7. Run: `chmod +x ./<project-folder-name>/src/scripts/_setup.sh` to give the setup script execute permissions.
+7. Run: ~~`chmod +x ./<project-folder-name>/src/scripts/_setup.sh`~~ `chmod 755 Job-Scraper-x.x.x` to set permissions.
 8. Run: `./<project-folder-name>/src/scripts/_setup.sh` to configure Termux to run the job scraper.
 9. When setup finishes, COMPLETELY exit Termux.
 To do so, use the `Exit` option in the Termux persistent notification.
-    * Force quitting the app works, but is not recommended.
+    * Force quitting the app works, but is not recommended.ARRRRRRRRRRRRGHHH THIS STEP MAY BE OBSELETE, ABOUT TO SEE

         <img src="./docs/images/termux-exit.jpg" alt="Termux 'Exit' option shown in the persisten notification." width="200"/>

-For subsequent executions if the job is stopped:
+For initial and subsequent executions (if the job is stopped):

-9. Open Termux and ensure you're in the home directory.
+10. To execute the script open Termux and ensure you're in the home directory.
 Run `./<project-folder-name>/src/scripts/_schedule_scrape_jobs.sh`.

 ******HEYHEYHEY HEY HEY HERE'S A NOTE.
 LET THEM KNOW ABOUT POTENTIAL SETUP ERROS.
 *****Note: Force-quit the app if it begins entering "y" in an infinite loop.
 It's happened to me on very rare occasions.